swe-robertkibet/cs-fundamentals/algorithms/sorting/README.md

 | **Insertion Sort** | O(n)       | O(n²)        | O(n²)      | O(1)             | Yes    | Yes      |
 | **Quick Sort**     | O(n log n) | O(n log n)   | O(n²)      | O(log n)         | No     | Yes      |

-### Key Terms:

-- **Best Case**: Performance when input is in the most favorable condition
-- **Average Case**: Expected performance across all possible inputs
-- **Worst Case**: Performance when input is in the least favorable condition
-- **Space Complexity**: Additional memory required beyond the input array
-- **Stable**: Maintains relative order of equal elements
-- **In-Place**: Sorts without requiring significant extra memory

-### Performance Notes:

-- **Selection Sort**: Always performs the same number of comparisons regardless of input order
-- **Bubble Sort**: Best case occurs when array is already sorted (with early termination optimization)
-- **Merge Sort**: Consistently O(n log n) due to its divide-and-conquer approach
-- **Insertion Sort**: Best case occurs when array is already sorted or nearly sorted
-- **Quick Sort**: Worst case occurs with poor pivot selection (e.g., always choosing smallest/largest element)

 ---

+## Algorithms

-## 1. Selection Sort
+### 1. Selection Sort

-### Pseudocode
+**Pseudocode**

 ```

 Repeat for each index i from 0 to n - 1:
 Find the smallest element from index i to n - 1
 Swap it with the element at index i

 ```

-### Explanation

-Selection sort goes through the array one element at a time, finds the smallest value in the unsorted portion, and swaps it with the current element.
-This continues until the array is sorted.
-It is simple and easy to implement, but it is inefficient for large datasets because it always makes the same number of comparisons, regardless of the input order.
+**Explanation**: Finds the smallest item in the unsorted part and swaps it into place.
+Simple but inefficient.

 ---

-## 2. Bubble Sort
+### 2. Bubble Sort

-### Pseudocode
+**Pseudocode**

 ```

 Repeat for each pass through the array:
 For each pair of adjacent elements:
-        If the first is greater than the second:
+If the first > second:
-            Swap them
+Swap
-    If no swaps happened during the pass:
+If no swaps happened:
-        Quit early
+Quit

 ```

-### Explanation

-Bubble sort compares adjacent elements and swaps them if they are out of order.
-With each pass, the largest unsorted element moves to its correct position at the end of the array.
-The process repeats until no more swaps are needed.
-Although inefficient for large arrays, bubble sort is simple and helps illustrate basic sorting logic.
+**Explanation**: Swaps adjacent elements until sorted.
+Easy to implement, slow for large arrays.

 ---

-## 3. Merge Sort
+### 3. Merge Sort

-### Pseudocode
+**Pseudocode**

 ```

-If the array has only one element:
+If array has 1 element: Quit
-    Quit
 Else:
-    Sort the left half of the array
+Sort left half
-    Sort the right half of the array
+Sort right half
-    Merge the sorted halves into one sorted array
+Merge halves

 ```

-### Explanation

-Merge sort is a divide-and-conquer algorithm.
-It splits the array into halves until each part has only one element.
-Then it merges those parts back together in sorted order.
-It is more efficient than selection or bubble sort for large datasets, and it performs consistently regardless of the initial order of elements.
-However, it requires additional memory for the merging process.
+**Explanation**: Divide-and-conquer, consistently O(n log n), requires extra memory.

 ---

-## 4. Insertion Sort
+### 4. Insertion Sort

-### Pseudocode
+**Pseudocode**

 ```

-Start from index 1 to n - 1:
+For i = 1 to n - 1:
-    Store the current element
+Store current element
-    Compare it to elements before it
-    Shift larger elements one position forward
+Shift larger elements forward
-    Insert the stored element at the correct position
+Insert at correct position

 ```

-### Explanation

-Insertion sort builds the sorted part of the array one item at a time.
-For each new element, it looks to the left and shifts any larger elements forward to make space, then inserts the element in its proper place.
-It is fast for small or nearly sorted arrays but performs poorly on large, unsorted inputs.
-It avoids unnecessary comparisons when the data is nearly in order.
+**Explanation**: Builds sorted list one item at a time.
+Fast for small or nearly sorted arrays.

 ---

-## 5. Quick Sort
+### 5. Quick Sort

-### Pseudocode
+**Pseudocode**

 ```

 If low < high:
-    Choose a pivot element
+Choose pivot
-    Partition the array around the pivot
+Partition array around pivot
-    Recursively sort the left and right partitions
+Recursively sort partitions

 ```

-### Explanation

-Quick sort is another divide-and-conquer algorithm.
-It chooses a pivot and partitions the array so that all elements less than the pivot go to one side and all greater ones to the other.
-It then recursively sorts each partition.
-It generally performs very well, even on large datasets, and does not require extra memory like merge sort.
-However, its performance can suffer if poor pivot choices are made, especially in already sorted or reversed arrays.
+**Explanation**: Divide-and-conquer with good average performance.
+Worst case O(n²) if pivots are poor.